laanwj/k210-sdk-stuff/doc/memory_map.md

 | 0x114 | `xip_cnt_time_out` | SPI XIP time out register for continuous transfers           |
 | 0x118 | `endian`          | SPI Endian                                                    |

-This block is replicated for all 4 SPI peripherals.
+This block is replicated for all 4 SPI peripherals except for SPI2, which is SPI slave-only and has a slightly different interface.

 SYSCTL
 ------